ZRupp/numpad2midi/README.md

 [![Python](https://img.shields.io/badge/python-3.9%2B-blue)](https://www.python.org/)
 [![License](https://img.shields.io/badge/license-MIT-blue)](LICENSE)

 A background service for Linux that converts numpad key presses into MIDI messages, designed for controlling [MODEP](https://blokas.io/modep/) (MOD Emulator for Raspberry Pi) with a simple USB numpad.
+I created this because I wanted an easy way to control effects on [Patchbox OS](https://blokas.io/patchbox-os/) which I have set up on a [Raspberry Pi 4b (4gb)](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/?variant=raspberry-pi-4-model-b-4gb) attached to a [Waveshare 5.5 inch AMOLED Touchscreen Display](https://www.waveshare.com/5.5inch-hdmi-amoled.htm) which boots directly into MODEP so I can see which pedals/pedalboard I'm using without needing to lug my laptop around.
+The same setup could be run headless with a laptop.

 ## Features